 - Rs.
 12,000 – Internet – Not a major expense but it’s the backbone of our business.

 - Rs.
-2400 – Mobile bill – One portion of my business runs on phone, so I put partial mobile expense on business.
+2400 – Mobile bill – One portion of my business runs on the phone, so I put the partial mobile expense in the business.